 “Anything gentle and moisturizing is best, and it’s important to moisturize as soon as possible after bathing,” says Dr. Robin Evans, a dermatologist in Stamford, Connecticut.

-The American Osteopathic College of Dermatology (AOCD) recommends Dove, Olay, and Basis as the best brands of soaps to use.
+The American Osteopathic College of Dermatology (AOCD) recommends the following soap brands:

 If you have the option, you may want to use cleansers instead.
-Good choices include Cetaphil Gentle Skin Cleanser, CeraVe Hydrating Cleanser, and Aquanil Cleanser.
+Good choices include:

 Other gentle cleansing agents to consider include: